 - 13.3.I.
 EXERCISE (THE KNOTTED PLANE).
-Let A be the subring $k[x^3, x^2, xy, y] \subset k[x, y]$.
+Let A be the subring $k[x^3, x^2, xy, y] \subset k[x,y]$ .
 (Informally, we allow all polynomials that don't include a non-zero multiple of the monomial x.)
-Show that Spec $k[x, y] \to \operatorname{Spec} A$ is a normalization.
+Show that Spec $k[x,y] \to \text{Spec } A$ is a normalization.
 Show that A is not integrally closed.
-Show that Spec A is regular in codimension 1 (hint: show it is dimension 2, and when you throw out the origin you get something nonsingular, by inverting x^2 and y respectively, and considering A{x^2} and A_y). - 13.3.13.
+Show that Spec A is regular in codimension 1 (hint: show it is dimension 2, and when you throw out the origin you get something nonsingular, by inverting $x^2$ and y respectively, and considering $A{x^2}$ and $A_y$ ). - 13.3.13.
 Example.
 Suppose k is algebraically closed of characteristic not 2.
 Then k[w, x, y, z]/(wz xy) is integrally closed, but not a unique factorization domain, see Exercise 6.4.K (and Exercise 13.1.D). - 13.3.14.
 Dedekind domains.
 A Dedekind domain is a Noetherian integral domain of dimension at most one that is normal (integrally closed in its fraction field).
 The localization of a Dedekind domain at any prime but (0) (i.e. a codimension one prime) is hence a discrete valuation ring.
 This is an important notion, but we won't use it much.
-Rings of integers of number fields are examples, see §10.6.1. - 13.3.15.
+Rings of integers of number fields are examples, see §10.6.1.
+In particular, if n is a square free integer congruent to 3 (mod 4), then $\mathbb{Z}[\sqrt{n}]$ is a Dedekind domain, by Exercise 6.4.I(a). - 13.3.15.
 Remark: Serre's criterion that "normal = R1+S2".
 Suppose A is a reduced Noetherian integral domain.
 Serre's criterion for normality states that A is normal if and only if A is regular in codimension 1, and every associated prime of a principal ideal generated by a non-zero-divisor is of codimension 1 (i.e. if b is a non-zero-divisor, then Spec A/(b) has no embedded points).
 The first hypothesis is sometimes called "R1", and the second is called "Serre's S2 criterion".
 The S2 criterion says rather precisely what is needed for normality in addition to regularity in codimension 1.
 We won't use this, so we won't prove it here.
 (See [E, §11.2] for a proof.)
 Note that the necessity of R1 follows from the equivalence of (a) and (g) in Theorem 13.3.8.)
 An example of a variety satisfying R1 but not S2 is the knotted plane, Exercise 13.3.I. - 13.3.J.
 EXERCISE.
-Consider two planes in \mathbb{A}^4_k meeting at a point, V(x,y) and V(z,w).
+Consider two planes in $\mathbb{A}^4_k$ meeting at a point, V(x,y) and V(z,w).
 Their union V(xz,xw,yz,yw) is not normal, but it is regular in codimension 1.
 Show that it fails the S2 condition by considering the function x+z.
 (This is a useful example: it is a simple example of a variety that is not Cohen-Macaulay.) - 13.3.16.
 Remark: Finitely generated modules over a discrete valuation ring.
 We record a useful fact for future reference.
-Recall that finitely generated modules over a principal ideal domain are finite direct sums of cyclic modules (see for example [DF, $\S12.1$, Thm.
+Recall that finitely generated modules over a principal ideal domain are finite direct sums of cyclic modules (see for example [DF, $\S12.1$ , Thm.
 5]).
-Hence any finitely generated module over a discrete valuation ring A with uniformizer t is a finite direct sum of terms A and A/(t^r) (for various r).
-See Proposition 14.7.2 for an immediate consequence.
+Hence any finitely generated module over a discrete valuation ring A with uniformizer t is a finite direct sum of terms A and A/(tr) (for various r).
+See Proposition 14.7.3 for an immediate consequence.